danyeaw/zulip-refinement-bot/deploy_pythonanywhere.md

 # Deploying Zulip Refinement Bot to PythonAnywhere

-This guide explains how to deploy the FastAPI version of the Zulip Refinement Bot to PythonAnywhere.
+This guide explains how to deploy the Zulip Refinement Bot to PythonAnywhere.

 ## Prerequisites